gonium/esp8266-dht22-sensor/README.md

 ## A wifi (ESP8266) temperature/humidity sensor for OpenHAB

 This project implements a simple and cheap room temperature/humidity sensor based on the DHT22 and the ESP8266 ESP-01 board.
+If you only want to log temperatures you can also use the Dallas DS18S20 onewire temperature sensor.
 It uses [platformio](http://platformio.org) to manage the cross compiler and Arduino framework setup tasks.
 I wanted a rather cheap sensor that can be integrated into an [OpenHAB](http://openhab.org) home automation setup easily.
 The sensor